Red Hen Publications

 Her theory floats the elegantly simple suggestion that Sirius Black may very well have been an alcoholic.

-It’s an absolutely brilliant rendering of the possibilities.
+It’s an absolutely brilliant rendering of the probabilities.
 It gives us one solidly workable explanation for any number of otherwise inexplicable details that we tripped over in OotP.

 And there is certainly enough canon evidence to support the theory on display throughout the course of OotP to consider it a definite possibility.
 It was made abundantly clear to the reader that Sirius was drinking.